ajour/ajour/CLI.md

     update              Update all addons and WeakAuras
-    update-addons       Update all addons from the command line then exit update-weakauras    Update all WeakAuras from the command line then exit`
+    update-addons       Update all addons from the command line then exit update-weakauras    Update all WeakAuras from the command line then exit` path-add            Add a World of Warcraft path to known directories
 ```

 ## Options